dingusxmcgee/dingusxmcgee.github.io/_posts/2023-03-17-Multi-Language-Script-Execution-Leads-to-Asyncrat.md

 ## Section 1: Stage 1 - .js Script
-I was able to remotely connect to the endpoint via Crowdstrike RTR(sorry I didn't take any screenshots) and luckily, the D: drive was still connected.
+I was able to remotely connect to the endpoint (sorry I didn't take any screenshots) and luckily, the D: drive was still connected.
 I was able to retrieve the "order-3.JS".
 Let's see what it looks like in VSCode!

 [![3-13-23_3.png](/assets/images/3-17-23/3-13-23_3.png)](/assets/images/3-17-23/3-13-23_3.png)